dataluscorp/browser/docs/contributing/debugging/understanding_crash_reports.rst

    missing ``<size>`` will be ``unknown``.
 -  ``hang``: a hang prior to shutdown.
 -  ``shutdownhang``: a hang during shutdown.
 -  ``IPCError-browser``: a problem involving IPC.
-If the parent Firefox process detects that the child process has sent broken or unprocessable IPDL data, or is not shutting down in a timely manner, it kills the child process with a crash report.
+If the parent Datalus process detects that the child process has sent broken or unprocessable IPDL data, or is not shutting down in a timely manner, it kills the child process with a crash report.
 These crashes will